KHefele/KHefele.github.io/README.md

 This project is a **visualization and educational website** on Ovid's *Metamorphoses*, developed as part of a master's thesis at **Friedrich-Alexander-Universität Erlangen-Nürnberg (FAU)**.
 The website aims to create new ways of engaging with this canonical text and related artworks through an interactive digital approach.

-⚠️ *Please note:* This project was created with self-taught knowledge of JavaScript, HTML, and GitHub.
+⚠️ *Please note:* This project was created with self-taught knowledge of JavaScript, CSS, HTML, and GitHub.
 It is (currently) not optimized for mobile use.

 ---